tingtingxu2015/CPSC552_QML/README.md

 The entire project can be found and run in the notebook and should be directly runnable on Colab.

-If you wish to run classically, these are the requirements:
+If you wish to run locally, these are the requirements:

 torch